dsohk/rancher-on-azure-workshop/docs/05-Continious-deployment-fleet.md

 ![Exercise4-Task4-Fleet-Deployment-HelloWorld-Definition-Git-Change-n-Commit](images/Exercise4-Task4-Fleet-Deployment-HelloWorld-Definition-Git-Change-n-Commit.png)

-Fleet will pickup any changes on Fleet & reconcile the cluster state.
-The present deployment due to the changes will not reconcile to increase the Deployment Replica count from 2 to 5, So additional 3 Containers will be created & the background color of the container from Blue will change to Green
+Fleet will pickup changes commited in GitHub and check the current state of the cluster.
+It will identify that the new desired state required changes and Fleet will begin reconcilization process.
+Fleet will ensure the desired cluster state is meet by doing the needful.
+In our case Deployment Replica count will be bumped from 2 to 5, So additional 3 Containers will be created & the background color of the container from Blue will change to Green

-Additional container will be spin up to meet the new desired Deployment definition.
+Additional container spining up to meet the new desired Deployment definition.

 ![Exercise4-Task4-Fleet-Update-Post-Git-Commit-New-Container-Creation-n-Old-Container-Termination](images/Exercise4-Task4-Fleet-Update-Post-Git-Commit-New-Container-Creation-n-Old-Container-Termination.png)